 This note provides a list of the significant accounting policies adopted in the preparation of these financial statements.
-The accounting policies adopted are consistent with those of the previous financial year except for adoption of the following amendment in the Ind AS 7 effective from the current year.
-The said amendment requires the Company to provide disclosures which will enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
-The adoption of the above amendment to the Standard does not have any significant impact on the financial position or performance of the Company.
+The accounting policies adopted are consistent with those of the previous financial year except for the changes mentioned below:-

+The Company has adopted Ind AS 115 "Revenue from Contracts with Customers" effective from 1 April 2018.
+The Company applied Ind AS 115 using the cumulative effect method which is applied to contracts that were not completed as of 1 April 2018.
+Accordingly, the comparatives have not been retrospectively adjusted.
+The Company has adopted Appendix B, "Foreign currency transactions and advance consideration" to Ind AS 21, "the effects of changes in foreign exchange rates" effective from 1 April 2018 prospectively to all assets, expenses and income in the scope of the said Appendix.
+The adoption of the above Standard/Appendix does not have any significant impact on the financial position or performance of the Company.